 Built by people who got tired of yak-shaving router configs every time they wanted to wake a machine.

-The agent makes an outbound mTLS connection.
+The agent makes a single outbound WebSocket connection.
 Your router stays untouched.
 ISPs with CGNAT?
 Works the same.

 Livequeries push every host transition — asleep, waking, online, dropped — to your dashboard as it happens.
 No polling.

 "Boot the build server at 07:00 weekdays."
-Cron syntax, timezone-aware, retries on failure, never misses a wake.
+Cron syntax, timezone-aware, durable timers — survives restarts of the control plane.

 React to state changes.
 Trigger a CI job when the build box comes online.
-Zapier, n8n, whatever — we publish events.
+Public webhooks and a scriptable HTTP API are on the roadmap.

 If your NIC speaks WoL (and it does — it's been standard since 1998), Wake on WAN will boot it.
 No driver games.

 The agent is a single Go binary.
-Source-available.
-Audit it, pin it, run it in an air-gapped lab if you must.
+Pin a specific version, run it in an air-gapped lab if you must.

 Built for the homelab, taken seriously by the office.